MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsShiftsConnectionInstance.md

 ## DESCRIPTION

 This cmdlet creates a Shifts connection instance.
-It allows the admin to set up the environment for further shift team mapping.
+It allows the admin to set up the environment for further connection settings.

 ## EXAMPLES